 The Polity data include information only on the institutions of the central government and on political groups acting, or reacting, within the scope of that authority.
 It does not include consideration of groups and territories that are actively removed from that authority (i.e., separatists or "fragments"; these are considered separate, though not independent, polities) or segments of the population that are not yet effectively politicized in relation to central state politics.
-Please see the Polity IV Users' Manual for more detailed information.
+Please see the Polity IV Users' Manual posted on the INSCR Data Page for more detailed information.

 Polity is the most closely scrutinized data series on political issues as analysts and experts in academia, policy and the intelligence community regularly examine and often challenge Polity codings.
 Monitoring real-time events requires Polity analysts to make tentative assessments of the trajectories of unfolding political dynamics and their effect on the essential qualities of governing institutions, or patterns of authority.
 Recent annual Polity records are routinely reexamined during each annual update and may be revised in light of further information regarding institutional practice.
 In addition, historical cases are often reexamined, often as a result of questions raised by users and country experts, and may be refined in conformance with new information or the correction of errors in the records.
 Along with the annually updated version of the Polity IV data series, we provide a separate record of substantive changes made to the data record in "polity-case" format: Polity IVd.